ZionInMatrix/vending-machine/README.md

 # VendingMachine
-Java OOP "Vending machine" with GUI in Czech language
+"Vending machine" with GUI in czech language